CodeGuppyPrograms/p5.SceneManager/README.md

 Online demo
 -----------

+If you want to play with scenes in an online playground, just go to [codeguppy.com](https://codeguppy.com) code editor.

-You can try online the SceneManager using the following demos:
+To see some standalone demonstrations of SceneManager check out the following demos:

 - [sample.html](https://mveteanu.github.io/p5.SceneManager/sample.html)
 - [sample_instance.html](https://mveteanu.github.io/p5.SceneManager/sample_instance.html)